 - 4. Physical and/or website signage posting at the pool or gym entrance of public health advisories prohibiting individuals who are symptomatic from entering the premises. - 5.
 Indoor occupancy limited to 50 percent or lower unless 6-foot physical distance standards can be achieved with higher occupancy. - 6.
-Clearly marked 6-foot spacing marks and/or signage at entrances, hallways, restrooms and any other location within the gym or pool where patrons may queue or congregate. - 7.
+Clearly marked 6-foot spacing marks at entrances, hallways, restrooms and any other location within the gym or pool where patrons may queue or congregate. - 7.
 Physical distancing of 6 feet minimum between fitness equipment, deck loungers, chairs and/or tables. - 8.
 Elimination of self-service stations including water fountains, unless touchless.
 Nothing prohibits the serving of bottled water. - 9.
-Hand sanitizers available at or adjacent to entrances to the facility, restrooms and in employee work areas, or soap and running water readily accessible to staff and customers and marked locations. - 10.
+Hand sanitizers available at entrances to the facility, restrooms and in employee work areas. - 10.
 Sanitize customer areas and high-touched surface areas after each sitting or equipment use with EPA-registered disinfectant. - 11.
-Implement cashless and/or minimal touch payment methods if possible. - C. Establishments subject to the measures in this Section may also be subject to the guidance in Section 1 regarding restaurants and other dine-in establishments. - D. For pool operators, compliance with the measures in this Section is to be validated during regular operator inspections.
-All establishments that document adherence to the minimum best practice standards in this Section will earn a Pima County Best Practice Pledge badge that can be displayed electronically or physically to provide a visible symbol of the commitment to the community's health and well-being.
+Implement cashless and/or minimal touch payment methods if possible. - 12.
+Post documentation cleaning logs on line and at the entrance documenting cleaning of all public areas (inclusive of counter tops, door handles, waiting areas, etc.) at least every 2 to 3 hours. - C. Establishments subject to the measures in this Section may also be subject to the guidance in Section 1 regarding restaurants and other dine-in establishments. - D. For pool operators, compliance with the measures in this Section is to be validated during regular operator inspections.
+All establishments that document adherence to the minimum best practice standards in this Section will earn a Pima County Best Practice Pledge badge that can be displayed electronically or physically to provide a visible symbol of the commitment to the community's health and wellbeing.